 Upon death, the ultra wealthy will have to pay massive estate taxes as well.
 So don't worry!
 Billionaires and other extremely wealthy people pay plenty of taxes too.
 They just do so in a more efficient manner while living.
 Before dying, hopefully they give most of their wealth away to a surviving charitable organization that will be more efficient than the government at spending their money.

 Finally, if you are really jealous of billionaires paying a relatively small percentage of their wealth in taxes, buy their stock!
 Clearly, these smart people with unlimited resources know better than most.
 Therefore, why not join them in their wealth extravaganza bonanza?

 Readers, what else can we learn from billionaires in order to pay less in taxes?
 Why are people comparing a person's tax bill with their net worth growth instead of income earned?
 Is a wealth tax the right move?
 What else can we learn from billionaires besides reducing our tax liability?
 Disclaimer: Always check with a tax professional before making any tax moves.

-For more nuanced personal finance contact, sign up for the free Financial Samurai newsletter.
-I’ve been helping people achieve financial freedom sooner, since 2009.
+For more nuanced personal finance contact, join 60,000+ others and sign up for the free Financial Samurai newsletter.
+I've been helping people achieve financial freedom sooner, since 2009.